 Free and fair elections

 Democratically elected political representatives have the effective power to govern.
-Nevertheless, various interest groups and religious organizations have gained substantial influence in the recent period.
+Nevertheless, various interest groups and religious organizations have gained substantial influence in recent years.
 On the one hand, the Serbian Orthodox Church (SOC) in Montenegro remains one of the most influential and popular social actors, especially since the end of 2019.
-On the other hand, the recent cases of alleged involvement in organized crime by the former president of the Supreme Court, employees of the Police Administration and the National Security Agency, the special prosecutor, and the president of the Commercial Court have reinforced concerns about connections between organized crime and the country’s official power structures.
+On the other hand, recent cases alleging involvement in organized crime by the former president of the Supreme Court, employees of the Police Administration and the National Security Agency, special prosecutors and the president of the Commercial Court have reinforced concerns about connections between organized crime and power structures.
+The number of police officers suspected of organized crime activities was particularly high in 2023 and 2024.
+Those suspected included two former directors of the Police Administration, assistant directors and dozens of active and former police officers, for involvement in criminal activities and cooperation with clans involved in smuggling drugs and cigarettes.

 Effective power to govern

-The right to public assembly is a constitutional right in Montenegro.
-The laws on public assemblies, NGOs, political parties and other entities further protect and regulate the freedom of association.
-Foreign NGOs are able to operate in Montenegro.
+Public assembly is a constitutional right in Montenegro.
+Laws governing public assemblies, NGOs, political parties and other entities further protect and regulate the freedom of association.
+Foreign NGOs may operate in Montenegro.
+Authorities may temporarily restrict freedom of assembly to prevent disorder, the commission of a crime or threats to health, human rights or the safety of persons or property.

 Association / assembly rights